Roger Wolfe Kahn: Life and career

-On August 16, 1926, Time magazine wrote: "If it is strange that Otto Hermann Kahn, sensitive patron of high art in Manhattan, should have a saxophone-tooting, banjo-plunking, clarinet-wailing, violin-jazzing son, it is stranger still that that son, Roger Wolfe Kahn, has become a truly outstanding jazzer at the perilous age of 18.
+On August 16, 1926, Time wrote: "If it is strange that Otto Hermann Kahn, sensitive patron of high art in Manhattan, should have a saxophone-tooting, banjo-plunking, clarinet-wailing, violin-jazzing son, it is stranger still that that son, Roger Wolfe Kahn, has become a truly outstanding jazzer at the perilous age of 18.
 Roger's ten orchestras, one of which he leads, have netted him some $30,000".

 Kahn began studying the violin aged six and is said to have learned to play eighteen musical instruments before starting to lead his own orchestra in 1923, aged only 16.
 At the age of ten, Kahn had bought a ukulele in a Ditson Music Shop in Manhattan together with special-priced instruction on how to play; such was his keen interest in music.
 The ukulele lured him away from his studies at St. Bernard's School and turned his mind toward violins, pianos, banjos and jazz orchestras.
 At St. Bernard's he took no more interest in athletics than he did in studies or in social activities.
 By the age of sixteen, he’d rejected studying at college.
 Instead, he formed his own booking agency and organized a paying band and installed it at the Knickerbocker Grill in New York.
 He could play every instrument in the outfit, all self-taught, and his favorite instruments to play were the piano and saxophone.
 By the time he reached nineteen, he had eleven orchestras on his books that played in resorts and hotels from Newport, Rhode Island to Florida.
 They’d netted him personally an average of $50,000 a year for the four years of their existence.
 His success enabled him to pursue his passion for composing music and aviation.

 In 1925, Kahn appeared in a short film made in Lee De Forest's Phonofilm sound-on-film process.
 Kahn hired many famous jazz musicians and singers of the day to play and sing in his band, especially during recording sessions (e.g.) Tommy Dorsey, Morton Downey, Joe Venuti, Eddie Lang, Artie Shaw, Jack Teagarden, Red Nichols, Libby Holman, Gertrude Niesen, Franklyn Baur, Dick Robertson, Elmer Feldkamp and Gene Krupa.
-Early on in his career Kahn made several recordings under the name Roger Wolfe Kahn and His Hotel Biltmore Orchestra.
+Early on in his career, Kahn made several recordings under the name Roger Wolfe Kahn and His Hotel Biltmore Orchestra.
 It was during September 1925, that Joe Venuti joined the Kahn Orchestra during their residency at the New York Biltmore Hotel.

-On December 15, 1925, Kahn and his Orchestra recorded four takes of the song Rhythm Of The Day for Victor Records and for some reason Victor chose not to release any of them.
-Undeterred, Kahn wrote the song Following You Around, which made him money and George Whiteman went on to arrange the score of Kahn’s stage musical Rhapsurdity.
+On December 15, 1925, Kahn and his Orchestra recorded four takes of the song "Rhythm Of The Day" for Victor Records and for some reason Victor chose not to release any of them.
+Undeterred, Kahn wrote the song "Following You Around", which made him money and George Whiteman went on to arrange the score of Kahn’s stage musical Rhapsurdity.
 Another musical comedy Kahn wrote, (a satire on musical comedy) called Hearts and Flowers, was produced by Horace Liveright.